MoeraOrg/moeraorg.github.io/administration/installation/config.md

 node.pools.remote-task: 16
 ```

-The pool used for unspecified background tasks.
+The pool used to send miscellaneous data to remote nodes in the background.

 ## Logging